Areas of Expertise

 BS, Oregon State University, Sociology, 2004

-Dr. Meldrum’s research interests include testing and refining theories of juvenile delinquency, with particular attention given to self-control, peer associations, and the role of biological and genetic factors.
+Dr. Meldrum’s research interests are broadly focused on the causes of juvenile and young adult offending.
 His research has appeared in such journals as Criminology, Journal of Quantitative Criminology, Journal of Research in Crime and Delinquency, Intelligence, Preventive Medicine, Criminal Justice and Behavior, Journal of Criminal Justice, and Youth Violence and Juvenile Justice, among others.
-He is co-author of the book Self-Control and Crime Over the Life Course, winner of the 2016 Academy of Criminal Justice Sciences New Scholar Award, and was named a 2016 FIU Top Scholar.
-His current research focuses on the varied psychological, biological, and genetic underpinnings of self-control and violence.
+He is the winner of the 2016 Academy of Criminal Justice Sciences New Scholar Award and was also named a 2016 FIU Top Scholar.